ledestin/blog/_posts/2021-04-04-how-i-lift-my-mood-by-asking-myself-questions.markdown

 ## What good can come out of asking this

+I could focus on the bad (skin problems), and I'd feel bad.
+But I focus on the good (skin healing progress), and I feel good as a result.

+Bonus value:<br>
-It can be rephrased as _"What good things have happened recently?"_.
-I use this question to brief me on the latest events.
-For example, I watched UX videos on Youtube, and it went well.
-Or, I stuck to my new habits yesterday (one of them is blogging).
-I also start feeling good about sticking to my new habits.
+It briefs me on the latest events.
+For example, I watched UX videos on Youtube yesterday, and learned about UX technique card sorting.

-I use it to ponder on what's happened.
-*I'm happy that I kept to my habits yesterday.
-I even did blogging habit, when I had little time to do it.
-The main problem is lack of time.
-I have lots of habits, but little time.*
-The understanding that I don't have enough time eventually led to reading the book "Make Time".

 # 2. What am I excited about in my life now?